shreyansh26/Personal-Website/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include information security, especially binary analysis and also the application of Machine Learning in security.
+bio: My research interests include Machine Learning, Natural Labguage Processing and as well as the application of Machine Learning in information security.
+Lately, I have been reading more about Reinforcement Learning as well.

 interests:
 - Machine Learning
+- Natural Language Processing
-- Reverse Engineering
+- Computer Vision
 - Cryptography
-- Natural Language Processing

 education:
   courses: